helnazsoltani/human-activity-recognition-in-smart-homes/README.md

 - Saving the cleaned dataframe in a csv file

 ### Exploratory Data Analysis
+These findings represent some of the selected EDAs:
 - Number of observations per activity:
     - A great majority of activities belong to 'Other Activity'.
     - The rest of activities (which were not shown in the below plot) have less than 1% distribution.